Skip to content

 } from '@epikodelabs/streamix/networking';

-const client = createHttpClient().withDefaults(
+const api = createHttpClient().withDefaults(

 useLogger(),